Pest Identification & Prevention In Waldorf, MD & The Surrounding Areas

 Ticks are most often introduced onto properties by wild animals or wandering pets.
 They also move into our homes on rodents and other animals that find a way inside to nest.
 However, deer ticks and most other ticks are not able to complete their life cycle indoors.

-To avoid problems with ticks, the professionals at Mike’s Pest & Termite Control want to offer some helpful prevention tips:
+To avoid problems with ticks, the professionals at Mike's Pest, Termite and Wildlife Control want to offer some helpful prevention tips:

 - Keep the grass in your yard cut short.